 LCA expands its Board of Directors due to US Census and growth of Latinos in WA State

 LCA is appointed by Governor Inslee to Farm Work Group task force to address Agriculture/labor issues in WA State

 Latino Civic Alliance & Legislative Day celebrates its 10 year anniversary.

 LCA creates new marketing campaign due to organization high growth and create strategic plan.
 LCA leadership think tank is formed.

 LCA appointed to serve on legislative joint task force community policing in WA.

 LCA is part of Initiative 940 Leadership Team that successfully changes Washington State Law Enforcement Use of deadly Force - Historic accomplishment in our state.
 National recognition for this effort.

-LCA receives grant to create a youth leadership program, "Building Future Industry Leaders (BFIL)" .
-Provides mentorship and wholistic approach to support students.
+LCA receives a grant to create a youth leadership program, "Building Future Industry Leaders (BFIL)" .
+Provides mentorship and a holistic approach to supporting students.

 LCA continues to address youth on youth violence and advocate for access to mental health services.